tsenguunchik/leader-board-meteor/readme.md

 # Sample LeaderBoard Application

-This is a Meteor and React application that simulates a leader board.
+This is a Meteor and React application that simulates a leader board for learning purposes.

 ## Authors